Naima16/Cholera-phage-antibiotics/metagenomics/readme.md

 2. Assembling with MEGAHIT
 3. Diversity with inStrain
 4. Gene annotation with prodigal v2.6.3-EggNOG-Mapper v2
-5. Resistance gene prediction with DeepArg
+5. Antibiotic resistance genes prediction with DeepArg